document.getElementById("button62").addEventListener("click", function() { alert("Hello World!"); });

 Cholesterol and heart conditions:

-Cholesterol has been a highly publicized "scapegoat" for causing heart disease for decades, and many have diligently cut all cholesterol-rich foods (which are often also nutrient-rich foods) from their diets as a result.
+Cholesterol has been a highly publicized "scapegoat" for causing heart disease for decades.
+As a result, many have diligently cut all cholesterol-rich foods (which are often also nutrient-rich foods) from their diets.

 Some facts about cholesterol: